Teenlife

 Three ways to be an effective submarine parent

-Submarine parenting may sound like a great ideal, but how do you make it happen in real life?
+Submarine parenting may sound like a great idea, but how do you make it happen in real life?
 Here are a few ideas:

 • Be a sounding board: When failure strikes, listen to your children.
-Don’t jump in with suggestions and plans and solutions.
+Don’t jump in with suggestions, plans, and solutions.
 Just listen to what they are feeling and assure them of your support.
 By letting them lead the conversation and ask for what they need, you show them that you have faith in their ability to handle their own problems and give them the space to do just that.

 • Get them out of the house: For most teens, a chance at parent-free independence is an invaluable opportunity to learn life skills, practice handling relationships, and grow confidence.
-An academic summer program could let your student immerse in a field of interest while getting a taste of life on a college campus, an outdoor adventure could help them test their physical limits, or a service trip could teach them valuable lessons about hard work and compassion.
-Boarding schools, high school study abroad programs, and semester schools are another way to build independence and self awareness.
+An academic summer program could immerse your student in a field of interest while getting a taste of life on a college campus.
+An outdoor adventure could help them test their physical limits, or a service trip could teach them valuable lessons about hard work and compassion.
+Boarding schools, high school study abroad programs, and semester schools are other ways to build independence and self-awareness.

 We all want the best for our children.
 Learning to step back and let them steer their own ships can be a remarkably effective way of achieving that goal.